naosnz/homebrew-ikiwiki/README.md

 `ikiwiki --setup /usr/local/etc/ikiwiki/auto.setup`

 Alternatively [set up the Wiki by hand](https://ikiwiki.info/setup/byhand/) which gives much more control over which steps are done.
+Note that if you are testing in, eg, `/tmp` on macOS, this a symlink, so you will need something ikke:

+`ikiwiki --verbose "${SRCDIR}" "${DESTDIR}" --url="http://localhost:8000/" --set "allow_symlinks_before_srcdir=1"`

+to set the option that permits symlinks in th source path.
+(The `allow_symlinks_before_srcdir` was added a security feature for web editable wikis, in about 2008.)

 ## Licensing